Enhancing MR Image Segmentation with Realistic Adversarial Data Augmentation: Introduction

 This work is an extension to our previously presented work at MICCAI~\citep{chen_2020_realistic}, where we introduced adversarial photometric data augmentation with a bias field intensity transformation model and demonstrated its effectiveness on a \emph{binary} cardiac segmentation task.
-In this work, we substantially extend the framework by including both adversarial photometric and geometric transformations and composing these transformations to further improve image diversity and resemble data variations in magnetic resonance (MR) imaging.
-Finally, we extend the framework to multi-class segmentation problems and comprehensively evaluate our method on two public datasets, one consisting of cardiac MR images and the other of prostate MR images.
-Experiments on both datasets show the effectiveness of our method, which improves image segmentation performance and outperforms competitive supervised and semi-supervised baseline methods.
+In this work, we substantially extend the framework by including both adversarial photometric and geometric transformations and composing these transformations \revise{in a flexible way} to further improve image diversity and resemble data variations in magnetic resonance (MR) imaging. \revise{In particular, we present a novel adversarial diffeomorphic deformation model to generate challenging morphological variations, as a way to improve the segmentation model generalization ability.} Finally, we extend the framework to multi-class segmentation problems and comprehensively evaluate our method on two public datasets, one consisting of cardiac MR images and the other of prostate MR images.
+Experiments on both datasets show the effectiveness of our method, which improves image segmentation performance and outperforms competitive consistency regularization-based methods.